hackle/blogger/src/raw/linq-gets-lazier.md

     in putStrLn $ show (from11 !!
 0)
 ```

-This outputs `10`, although the program has to iterate over 10 elements first, and the first 5 elements, notably, if evaluated, will result in an error (equivalent of `Exception` if I may) "too small".
+This outputs `10`, although the program has to iterate over 10 elements, of which the first 5, if evaluated, will result in an `error` (equivalent of `Exception` if I may) "too small".
 But that doesn't happen, as these elements are made unnecessary by `drop 10`.
+Lazy.
 Can't get lazier than that.

 Such dangerous stunts have not been possible in Linq before, at least not [with .NET 4.7.2](https://dotnetfiddle.net/LUIcvj)